claresudbery/mars-rover-kata-ruby/demo-notes.md

 # Commits

+NOTE: This repo was originally in the Made Tech GitHub account and then I moved it voer to my own so I could deploy it easily, but foolishly I didn't bring the commit history across, so the earlier commits are on a different repo.

 ## Pseudo code

 We started this repo as a group in a couple of mob sessions, deliberately using pseudo code so that we could move quickly and think about how we wanted to proceed at each step.
 The following commits are all pseudo code.
 Later on I moved from pseudo code to real code (see below).